laravel/docs/controllers.md

     /user/{admin_user}

-When customizing resource parameters, it's important to keep the naming priority in mind:

-1. The parameters explicitly passed to `Route::resource`.
-2. The global parameter mappings set via `Route::resourceParameters`.
-3. The default behavior.

 <a name="restful-supplementing-resource-controllers"></a>
 #### Supplementing Resource Controllers

-If it becomes necessary to add additional routes to a resource controller beyond the default resource routes, you should define those routes before your call to `Route::resource`; otherwise, the routes defined by the `resource` method may unintentionally take precedence over your supplemental routes:
+If you need to add additional routes to a resource controller beyond the default set of resource routes, you should define those routes before your call to `Route::resource`; otherwise, the routes defined by the `resource` method may unintentionally take precedence over your supplemental routes:

     Route::get('photos/popular', 'PhotoController@method');

     Route::resource('photos', 'PhotoController');

+> {tip} Remember to keep your controllers focused.
+If you find yourself routinely needing methods outside of the typical set of resource actions, consider splitting your controller into two, smaller controllers.

 <a name="dependency-injection-and-controllers"></a>
 ## Dependency Injection & Controllers